Cookies

 If you choose to ‘disable all’ cookies the website experience will not be as relevant and personalised.

-Our website uses Google Analytics 4, a web analytics service provided by Google, Inc. ("Google").
-Google Analytics 4 uses cookies and text files placed on your computer to help the website analyse how users use the site.
-The information generated by the cookie about your use of the website (including your IP address) will be transmitted to and stored by Google on servers in the United States.
+Adobe Analytics and Google Analytics 4 uses cookies and text files placed on your computer to help the website analyse how users use the site.
+The information generated by the cookie about your use of the website (including your IP address) will be transmitted to and stored by Adobe and Google on servers in the United States.

-You can refuse the use of cookies by either clicking on ‘disable all’ on our website’s cookie banner or selecting the appropriate settings on your browser; however, please note that if you do this, you may not be able to use the full functionality of this website.
+You can refuse the use of cookies by either clicking on ‘manage cookies’ and selecting your preferences on our website’s cookie banner or selecting the appropriate settings on your browser; however, please note that if you do this, you may not be able to use the full functionality of this website.
 You can also opt out of being tracked by Google Analytics by downloading and installing the Google Analytics Opt-out Browser Add-on.
-This add-on instructs Google Analytics to stop sending information about your website visits to Google Analytics.
+This add-on instructs our analytics platforms to stop sending information about your website visits to Google Analytics.

-If you do click ‘disable all’ on our cookie banner (refuse the use of cookies), or opt out of Google Analytics, Google will use this information to evaluate your website use, compile website activity reports for website operators, and provide other services relating to website activity and internet usage.
-Google may also transfer this information to third parties where required by law or where such third parties process the information on Google's behalf.
-By using this website and clicking ‘allow all’ cookies on our cookie banner, you allow Google to process data pertaining to your use of our website and about yourself in the manner and for the purposes set out above.
+If you do not click ‘manage cookies’ on our cookie banner (i.e. refuse the use of cookies), or opt out of Adobe Analytics and Google Analytics, the platforms will use this information to evaluate your website use, compile website activity reports for website operators, and provide other services relating to website activity and internet usage.
+Each platform may also transfer this information to third parties where required by law or where such third parties process the information.
+By using this website and clicking ‘allow all’ cookies on our cookie banner, you consent to Adobe and Google processing data pertaining to your use of our website and about yourself in the manner and for the purposes set out above.

 Cookies and other techniques